by Joy Farber @ littletreefarber

 She sat in class– a class she had never imagined taking.
 If there was one thing she had learned in her life, it was that she didn’t like women.
 They were all the same.
 She was bored with their cattiness, their petty jealousies, their cruel behavior– but here she sat.

 It may have been reading, it may have been listening, it may have just been a day dream– but she was hit in the gut all of a sudden with a memory so old, and so painful she could barely breathe.

 This is where it all made sense.
 All the running, all the fighting, all the labels, all the language, this way of living she had been going in and out of for years.
 She thought of the two boys in the hallway at school, when she was much younger.
 She clenched her jaw when she heard those words in her head, the ones she had fought so hard to forget.
 She looked at the women in her class– and she thought of the man she had been spending time with the past few weeks.
 It was all so clear to her then.
 However necessary she felt it was, this had all been a lie.
 A lie so intricate that she herself had believed it for years.

 There is beauty, and freedom in the pain of breaking down, and being exposed.

 These four pieces were originally posted by Joy Farber @ littletreefarber

-Posted on December 2, 2011, in feminism, gender, sex, sexism, violence against women, women and tagged feminism, gender, sex, sexism, sexual assault, violence against women, women.
+Posted on December 2, 2011, in feminism, gender, sex and sexuality, sexism, violence against women, women and tagged feminism, gender, sex and sexuality, sexism, sexual assault, violence against women, women.
 Bookmark the permalink.
 5 Comments.